-• A key executive lead has been identified for each of the seven ICS areas.

-• Each ICS area has a defined governance structure of which the Trust as a key provider organisation will be invited at the relevant boards / groups as appropriate;

-• The Executive Lead takes an active role in the development of ICS's on behalf of the trust and the urgent and emergency care workforce it represents.
-This is particularly relevant to the paramedic workforce;

-• During Q1 2022/23 the Trust will review its representation at CCG/ICS meetings to ensure its resource is prioritised and able to effectively engage and support the relevant ICS programmes.
+- A key executive lead has been identified for each of the seven ICS areas. - Each ICS area has a defined governance structure of which the Trust as a key provider organisation will be invited at the relevant boards / groups as appropriate; - The Executive Lead takes an active role in the development of ICS's on behalf of the trust and the urgent and emergency care workforce it represents.
+This is particularly relevant to the paramedic workforce; - During Q1 2023/24 the Trust will review its representation at ICB meetings to ensure its resource is prioritised and able to effectively engage and support the relevant ICS programmes.

+SWASFT will aim to inform Commissioners of material changes to its service model through the agreed governance structure for the 999 contract.